paper2017/SF-sketch/README.md

 The default file name for operations is "operations.dat", while "queries.dat" for query.
 In `./workload`, we prepare one example for using those sketches for you, which apply 10K operations on 1K distinct key-value items.
 And "kv1K_op10K.bench" indicating real frequencies for items is shown in the folder `./workload`.
-More complex methods in using `sf6sketch` can be found out by `./bin/sf6sketch -h`
+More complex methods in using `sffsketch` can be found out by `./bin/sffsketch -h`

 ## Workloads Generation